gomorpheus/terraform-provider-morpheus/docs/resources/provisioning_workflow.md

 ### Optional

 - `description` (String) The description of the provisioning workflow
+- `labels` (Set of String) The organization labels associated with the workflow (Only supported on Morpheus 5.5.3 or higher)
 - `platform` (String) The operating system platforms the provisioning workflow is supported on (all, linux, macos, windows)
 - `task` (Block List) A list of tasks associated with the provisioning workflow (see [below for nested schema](#nestedblock--task))
 - `visibility` (String) Whether the provisioning workflow is visible in sub-tenants or not